ecaglar/Playlist/README.md

 ![I was lucky enough to know what was Winamp](https://cdn.theatlantic.com/thumbor/4z2POkjuJrgRnOXLyL9-ttxFJmA=/570x243/media/img/posts/2013/12/winamp/original.jpg)

-> I was lucky enough to know what was Winamp :)
+> I was lucky enough to know what is Winamp :)

 # Batch Playlist Tool